bm-zi/urwid-python-cmdhdler/README.md

 This is a simple terminal-based application to manage Linux commands, on any Linux host.

-You can run, add, update, remove any Linux command from a sqlite database.
+You can search, run, add, update, remove any Linux command from a sqlite database.
-The application also can handle uploading a file with the list of commands into the dabase, or download all commands from database.
+The application also can handle uploading a file with the list of commands into the dabase, or download all commands from database, into the same file named as 'download'.

 ### Requirements: